tanverrana/ts-phone-shop/README.md

+# TS Iphone Shop
+If you want to see live site then [Click Here](https://ts-iphone-shop.netlify.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).